ropensci/cffr/README.md

 generate `codemeta.json` files from R packages metadata.

 ## The cffr package

-**cffr** provides utilities to generate, parse, modify and validate `CITATION.cff` files automatically for **R** packages, as well as tools and examples for working with .cff more generally.

 **cffr** maximizes the data extraction by using both the `DESCRIPTION` file and the `CITATION` file (if present) of your package.
 Note that